AlexOberhofer/gnuboy/README.md

 # Overview

 My personal fork for experimentation.
-Based on GNUBoy and licensed under GPLv2
+Based on GNUBoy and licensed under GNU GPLv2

 # Screenshots